Prof. Dr. Hansjörg Dilger

 Research and Teaching Interests

-- Anthropology of Education and Learning
+- Anthropology of Ethics and Morality and the "Good Life"

 - Eastern and Southern Africa (Tanzania, South Africa)

-Ph.D. in Social Anthropology, Freie Universität Berlin.
+Dr.phil. in Social Anthropology, Freie Universität Berlin.
 Thesis: “The Power of AIDS.
 Kinship, Belonging and the Morality of Illness and Death in the Context of Rural-Urban Migration in Tanzania”

 Magister Studies in Social Anthropology, Freie Universität Berlin.
 Minor subjects: African Studies and English Studies (both Humboldt Universität Berlin)